 Tokens with audible background noise were excluded.
-All words with aspirated, post-glottalized or ejective clicks preceding the target vowel were excluded in the analysis to reduce the effect of a consonant's laryngeal setting on the target vowel's voice quality.
-Two lexical items transcribed as having creaky vowels were excluded because of questions regarding the accuracy of the transcription; see Supplementary Materials for more detail.
+All words with aspirated, postglottalized, or ejective clicks preceding the target vowel were excluded from the analysis to reduce the effect of a consonant's laryngeal setting on the target vowel's voice quality.
+Two lexical items transcribed as having creaky vowels were excluded because of questions regarding the accuracy of the transcription (see the online supplementary materials for more detail; see Footnote 5).

-A total of 17 words were sampled across all speakers; three lexical items for each of the six phonation types, with the exception of creaky voice, which had two lexical items.
-Because three different recordings were used, the number of words that were uttered varied across speakers; of the 17 words, two were recorded by only ten speakers, the remaining 15 words were recorded by all speakers.
+A total of 17 words were sampled across all speakers: 3 lexical items for each of the six phonation types, with the exception of creaky voice, which had 2 lexical items.
+Because three different recordings were used, the number of words that were uttered varied across speakers; of the 17 words, 2 were recorded by only 10 speakers, and the remaining 15 words were recorded by all speakers.
 In a few cases (e.g., if a speaker repeated the same word), multiple tokens of a word were analyzed, for a total of 369 tokens of the 17 words.